 - Wood and paper products chain-of-custody for the Programme for the Endorsement of Forest Certification (PEFC ST 2002:2013 Chain of Custody of Forest Based Products).
 Initial accreditation: March 2009.

-- level®, a multi-attribute furniture Certification Program for BIFMA e3-2012 Sustainable Furniture Standard.Initial accreditation: October 2010.
+- level®, a multi-attribute furniture Certification Program for BIFMA e3-2012 Sustainable Furniture Standard and FEMB Sustainability requirements for office and non-domestic furniture for indoor use.Initial accreditation: October 2010 and November 2018, respectively.